 When most people embark on a new diet plan, it’s for one reason only — to shed body fat.
-And there’s one diet that has recently gained quite the reputation for doing that really well: the ketogenic diet.
+And we all know there’s one diet that has recently gained quite the reputation for doing that really well: the ketogenic diet.
 Similar to the Atkins diet, it involves lowering your carb intake to push your body into a metabolic state called ketosis.
 This is where the body switches from burning carbs as its primary source of energy to burning fat.
 In consuming a high amount of fat (and moderate amount of protein), the idea is that you’ll remain satiated even though you’re skimping on the carbs.

 If it all sounds a bit extreme and ‘bro science’, that’s because it is.
 But according to new research, the ketogenic diet may be useful for more than just shedding fat.
 A study from the Sapienza University in Rome showed that the ketogenic diet may work wonders for migraines.
 The diet was originally created almost a century ago to treat drug-resistant epilepsy in children.
 This is because ketones help to block the high level of glutamate (found in MSG and other processed foods) that can trigger epilepsy.